drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 lagging foot given the environmental conditions in our experiment.
 The step length upon barrier crossing was also significantly affected only by illumination condition and barrier type.
-This may suggest that the participants adjusted step length upon barrier crossing, regarding it primary in the case of changes in these two factors.
+This may suggest that the participants adjusted step length upon barrier crossing, regarding it as primary, in the case of changes in these two factors.
 The findings of this study enhance our understanding of human gait upon barrier crossing and will be beneficial for the prevention of tripping and falling.